October skies

 This huge Virgo cluster of about 2,000 galaxies lies about 50 to 90 million light-years away.
 How many you can actually see in a telescope depends on light pollution — galaxy hunting requires dark skies away from city lights — and your scope.

 For example, in my Dobsonian reflector, which has an eight-inch mirror, I should be able to nab over 20 members of the cluster.
-That number zooms up to more than 100 if you have a 12-inch telescope, according to Saint Mary’s astronomer David Lane, a fellow member of the Royal Astronomical Society of Canada.
-He also has created a telescope and planetarium software program called Earth-Centred Universe, which can be used to calculate just this sort of thing.
-(Go to www.nova-astro.com for more information.)
+That number zooms up to more than 100 if you have a telescope of at least 12 inches.

 Once you start exploring the cluster, you’ll notice most of the galaxies appear as oval blobs of light, like faint comets.
 These are called elliptical galaxies, which are the most numerous and brightest type in the Virgo region.
 They’re not as interesting visually as spiral galaxies, which boast starry arms curling out from a bright core, but ellipticals are far from boring.